Facing Federal Charges in Oklahoma City? Here's Why You NEED a Federal Criminal Defense Lawyer.

 Federal fraud investigations and federal financial crime investigations are different from drug and violent crime investigations.
 It is important to begin with the understanding that spouses and loved ones of someone under investigation for federal financial crimes or federal fraud crimes can be wrapped into investigations and following prosecutions without intentional involvement or minimal involvement.
 In order to protect your rights and the rights of your loved ones, you should contact an experienced federal criminal defense attorney, if you believe you or anyone in your family is under federal fraud investigation.

-When one party is aware that their spouse is guilty of federal financial crime or fraud, compliancy may result in both parties being indicted.
-However, if one spouse is truly unaware of the illegal activity, then they are not guilty of aiding-and-abetting and should avoid prosecution.
+When one party is aware that their spouse is guilty of federal financial crime or fraud, compliance may result in both parties being indicted.
+However, if one spouse is truly unaware of the illegal activity, then they are not guilty of aiding and abetting and should avoid prosecution.
 Yet, they will increase the chance of avoiding prosecution altogether by retaining a federal criminal defense attorney to tell their story to investigators.

 In cases involving large sums of money, even millions of dollars lost, the chances of avoiding federal prison are reduced unless restitution and other steps to correct the harm done can be completed.
 When the harm done can be corrected through restitution or other means, your federal criminal defense attorney will have a greater chance of securing a resolution in your case that avoids or minimizes federal prison.